click the '+' to expand or collapse an answer

 + I JUST GOT HERE, AND I’M ALREADY LOST.
 WHERE DO I START?

 Welcome!
 If you just want to dive in and see if you like my writing, you can either start with STARSHINE (Aurora Rising Book One), or if you want to a more bite-sized start, with the Restless Vol. I short story.
 Great news - both are free, so just follow the links to grab one or both from your online bookstore of choice.
+Or, if you want to start with the new series, check out Asterion Noir Book 1, EXIN EX MACHINA, here.

 + BUT I WANT TO KNOW WHAT I'M GETTING INTO FIRST.
 WHAT'S WITH ALL THE AURORAS?